Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Conclusions

 \section{Conclusions}

-We have searched for molecular emission and absorption in 30 \hi\ 21-cm absorbers at $0.1<z<4$: 16 of these are associated with the AGN and the remaining 14 are from intervening galaxies.
+We searched for molecular emission and absorption in 30 \hi\ 21cm absorbers at $0.1<z<4$.
+Of these, 16 are associated with the AGN and the remaining 14 are from intervening galaxies.
 We report the detection of CO emission in 8 systems, of which 5 are new.
 The derived molecular masses, assuming standard conversion ratios, range from 10$^9$ to 7$\times$ 10$^{11}$ M$_\odot$.
-The majority of the these correspond to associated systems belonging to young radio AGN, i.e. intrinsically compact radio sources with a peaked radio spectrum.
+The majority of these correspond to associated systems belonging to young radio AGN, that is, intrinsically compact radio sources with a peaked radio spectrum.
 Four of them are at low redshift ($z<$0.25).
-CO emission in intervening galaxies are rarer (2/14 = $\sim14^{+19}_{-9}$\%).
-The two detections reported here from our sample have masses $M$(H$_2$) = $7\times10^{11}$\,M$_\odot$ (PKS0201+113; $z=3.38715$) and $1.5\times10^{10}$\,M$_\odot$ (Q0248+430; $z=0.05151$).
-Notably, the $z=3.38715$ detection presented here has the lowest absorption metallicity ([M/H] = -1.2) and the highest molecular mass among the DLAs searched for CO emission till date \citep[][]{Kaur2022}.
-We have also stacked together the spectra from 21 undetected sources (10 associated and 11 intervening) and found a hint of emission, at a flux level about an order of magnitude lower than the individual detections.
-It is not possible to draw conclusions on the corresponding masses, because of the varied distances.
+Intervening galaxies that show CO emission are rarer (2/14 = $\sim14^{+19}_{-9}$\%).
+The two detections reported here from our sample have masses of $M$(H$_2$) = $7\times10^{11}$\,M$_\odot$ (PKS0201+113; $z=3.38715$) and $1.5\times10^{10}$\,M$_\odot$ (Q0248+430; $z=0.05151$).
+Notably, the $z=3.38715$ detection presented here has the lowest absorption metallicity ([M/H] = -1.2) and the highest molecular mass among the DLAs investigated for CO emission to date \citep[][]{Kaur2022}.
+We note that the average metallicity of DLAs at such high redshifts is [M/H] $\sim$ -1.5 \citep[][]{Rafelski2012}.
+We also stacked together the spectra from 21 undetected sources (10 associated and 11 intervening) and find a hint of emission, that is, at a flux level of about an order of magnitude lower than the individual detections.
+It is not possible to draw conclusions on the corresponding masses because of the varied distances.